Q&A on I Bonds

 The way I Bonds work

-- The fixed rate will never change.
+• The fixed rate will never change.
 So if you bought an I Bond in 2014 with a fixed rate of 0.2%, it will continue to have a 0.2% fixed rate for the life of the bond.
-Purchases through April 30, 2023, will have a fixed rate of 0.4%.
-I Bonds I bought back in 2000 still carry a fixed rate of 3.4% and will continue to do so through 2030.
+Purchases through April 2026 will have a fixed rate of 0.90%.

-- The inflation-adjusted rate (often called the variable rate) changes each six months to reflect the running rate of inflation.
-That rate is currently set at 6.48% annualized.
-It will adjust again on May 1, 2023, for all I Bonds, no matter when they were purchased.
-(However, the effective start date of the new interest rate can vary depending on the month you bought the I Bond, a Treasury oddity.)
+• The inflation-adjusted rate (often called the variable rate) changes each six months to reflect the running rate of inflation.
+That rate is currently set at 3.12% annualized.
+It will adjust again on May 1, 2026.
+Each reset applies to all I Bonds, no matter when they were purchased.
+(However, the effective start date of the new interest rate will vary depending on the month you bought the I Bond, a Treasury oddity.)

 Here is a chart from Treasury Direct showing how the timing of the rate change depends on when you purchased the I Bond: